dexplo/jupyter_to_medium/docs/index.md

 .jupyter_to_medium/integration_token
 ```

-If you don't save it, you'll need to access it every time you wish to make a new post.
+If you don't save it to this file, you'll need to access it every time you make a new post.

 ## Usage